Factsheet 12: Deferred payments

 12 week disregard

-For the first 12 weeks of your permanent admission to a residential care home the value of your home is not taken into account and you may be able to receive additional financial support from the Council.
-This will apply if you do not have other financial resources of more than £23,250, such as savings, shares or another property.
+For the first 12 weeks of your permanent admission to a residential care home the value of your home is not considered and you may be able to receive additional financial support from the Council.
+We can only assist you if you do not have other financial resources of more than £23,250, such as savings, shares or another property.
+Please note that should you approach us after you have already been in a care home for more than 12 weeks, your property will be taken into account as capital.

 We will charge interest on any amount that is deferred, and this is based on the interest rate set by the Office of Budget Responsibility twice a year.
-At the moment it is 1.85% and decreases to 1.65 % from 1 January 2019
+From 1 January 2019 to 30 June 2019 it is 1.65%.
+From 1 July 2019 to 31 December 2019 it is 1.45%.
+It will change again on 1 January 2019.

 Interest will apply from the day the deferred payments start and is charged on a daily basis.
 We will also charge an administration fee, which is at cost, and is currently £610 each year.